incuna/incuna-surveys/README.md

 The are two `grunt karma` targets:
 * `grunt karma:dev` once run will continue to watch the compiled `.js` files directory and the test files.
 * `grunt karma:ci` target only runs once.
 This target is also used in Travis

+## Releasing a new version

+1. Commit your changes.
+1. Follow the guidelines at http://semver.org/ to determine your new version number.
+1. Update `CHANGELOG.md` with your new version number and a description of changes.
+1. Update the `version` property in `package.json`
+1. Commit those changes with the commit message "Bump to [version number]". [version number] should be in the format x.y.z.
+1. `git tag [version number]`
+1. `git push`
+1. `git push --tags` - must be done separately.